postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 > **Closing unsaved tabs.** You can set whether Postman asks whether you want to save when you close a tab that has changes.
 Select the settings icon <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> to open **Settings**.
 Under **Requests**, select **Always ask when closing unsaved tabs** to turn this option on or off.

 If you have a lot of tabs open, they might overflow the area of the tab bar.
-To go to tabs that are outside the viewable area, select the arrows to the left or right of the tab bar.
+To go to tabs that are outside the viewable area, select the arrows next to the tab bar.

 <img alt="Scroll to view tabs" src="https://assets.postman.com/postman-docs/tab-navigation-scroll.jpg" width="800px"/>